 2. Examples of trailerized music

-Kate Bush’s Running Up That Hill in the trailer for Stranger Things 4 Volume 2 (Netflix):
+‘Running Up That Hill’ by Kate Bush used in the trailer for Stranger Things 4 Vol. 4 (Netflix)

 II.
 Why Trailerize a Track?

 Trailers are essentially advertisement tools for motion pictures.
 Their primary goal?
 To captivate.
 To leave a mark.
 And music plays an indispensable role in this.
-By trailerizing a track, the creators are ensuring they instantly seize the viewer’s attention.
+By trailerizing a well-known song, the creators are ensuring they instantly seize the viewer’s attention.
 This precise structure and storytelling tool establishes a bridge between the content and the audience.
 It tells you what to feel, makes you yearn for more, and ensures the movie or game lingers in your mind long after the trailer ends.

-Through trailerizing, you can now achieve a sound that can be epic, emotional, dystopian, or whatever the narrative requires.
+Through trailerizing, you can now achieve a sound that can be distorted, epic, emotional, dystopian, or whatever the narrative requires.
 Moreover, by trailerizing a track, you immediately captivate the viewer because they might have already heard the song that has been trailerized.
 They may also have an emotional connection with the underlying song.
 By trailerizing this song and embedding it into today’s cutting-edge cinematic requirements in sound and impact, you combine both worlds: the classic song that evokes a certain connection and memory with today’s trends and styles in motion picture and game advertising and storytelling.
 This fusion of the familiar and the contemporary creates a powerful synergy that resonates deeply with the audience, making trailerized music an invaluable tool in modern marketing.

 III.
 Structure of Trailerized Music